RickStrahl/Westwind.Scripting/README.md

 ##### Assembly References
 Assembly references are **disabled by default** as they are a potential security issue.
 But you can enable them via the `AllowReferencesInCode` property set to `true`.

-Once enabled you can embed references like this:
+Once enabled you can embed references and references in script code like this:

 ```cs
 #r MarkdownMonster.exe